-The layout of the site pages has been set up to work best at 1024 pixels wide, but conversion is underway to make the web pages mobile friendly (work in progress).
+The layout of the site pages has been set up to work best at 1024 pixels wide, but have also been adapted to make the web pages mobile friendly.

 A brief note about the rating used for the scarcity of the cameras shown in these pages.
 A number of people will end up reading these pages with a view to trying to establish the likely value of some find.
 Be wary about equating the scarcity classification that I use with value.
 There are some very basic box cameras for example that are few and far between (so would be marked here as 'Scarce'), but have little intrinsic value.